EnvGen/LabProtocols/Amplicon_dual_index_prep.rst

 Index Sequences
 ---------------
 The following are the 20 standard Nextera Indexes.
 All of them can be used as forward or reverse primer, allowing for a 20*20=400 unique combinations.

-When placed in the in the Multiplex_rev primer, the barcode sequence should be reverse complemented, so that it will be read in the correct sense during sequencing.
+**NOTE!** When placed in the in the Multiplex_rev primer, the barcode sequence should be reverse complemented, so that it will be read in the correct sense during sequencing.
+Since you will write sample sheets many more times than ordering primers, it pays off to reverse complement when ordering.

 +------------+------------+-----------+-----------+
 |           i7            |          i5           |